 Lincoln Public Schools

 Magic Garden is on the same campus as the Lincoln public elementary and middle school.
-They offer top-notch care for kids from age 18 months through Kindergarten.
-Jessica’s daughter Evangeline LOVED her teachers at Magic Garden, and we love the integration of academics, the flexible full-time schedule and the dynamic community.
+They offer top-notch care for kids from infancy through Kindergarten.
+Jessica’s daughter Evangeline LOVED her teachers at Magic Garden, and we love the integration of academics, the flexible full-time schedule, and the dynamic community.
 Our favorite fun-fact: In Evie’s class alone six of Evie’s classmates speak a language other than English at home!

 Lincoln Nursery School has recently relocated to DeCordova Sculpture Park and Museum from the auxiliary building of the First Parish Church.
 We love Lincoln Nursery School: Jessica attended it from 1985-1988.
 They offer a great program build on play-based education and a commitment to the co-op model.